zzzprojects/learn-orm/tutorials/auto-history/getting-started.md

 # Getting Started

 **Microsoft.EntityFrameworkCore.AutoHistory** is a NuGet library for **Microsoft.EntityFrameworkCore** that records data changes history automatically.
-It records data changing history including `UPDATE`, `DELETE` history in a table named `AutoHistories`.
+It records data changing history including `UPDATE`, `DELETE` history, in a table named `AutoHistories`.

 ## Installation